jracelis-hub/my-learning-notes/c_programming/README.md

 ```

 > [!WARNING]
-> Executable code normally goes into a source code file, not a header file.
+> Executable code normally goes into a source code `.c` file, not a header file.

 Example format:
 ```c